Key takeaways

 4. Fill out the application

-When you select the best emergency loan lender, you’ll need to complete an application and provide any documents needed once you’re approved.
+Once you pick the best emergency loan lender, you must complete an application and provide any documents needed once approved.
 You may need documents like pay stubs, proof of address and your driver’s license for a personal loan.

 A new HELOC or home equity loan may require the same documents you needed when you bought your home, including assets, tax returns and possibly even a home appraisal.
 Provide documents as quickly as possible to get your cash in the shortest amount of time.